evildmp/diataxis-documentation-framework/explanation.rst

 This section of documentation is rarely explicitly created, and instead, snippets of explanation are scattered amongst other sections.
 Sometimes, the section exists, but has a name such as *Background* or *Other notes* or *Key topics* - these names are not always useful.

-Discussions are less easy to create than it might seem - things that are straightforward to explain when you have the starting-point of someone’s question are less easy when you have a blank page and and have to write down something about it.
+Discussions are less easy to create than it might seem - things that are straightforward to explain when you have the starting-point of someone’s question are less easy when you have a blank page and have to write down something about it.

 A topic isn’t defined by a specific task you want to achieve, like a how-to guide, or what you want the user to learn, like a tutorial.
 It’s not defined by a piece of the machinery, like reference material.
 It’s defined by what **you** think is a reasonable area to try to cover at one time, so the division of topics for discussion can sometimes be a little arbitrary.